 Imagine you have a file.
 Perhaps it is a log file.
 It is long, and has much information in it.
 And buried somewhere in that file, there is one piece of information that you need to find.
 It would take far too long to read through the huge file.
 This situation cries out for some faster method of extracting that piece of information.

-For this very task, Linux provides us grep.
+For this type of task, Linux provides the grep command.

 grep takes two pieces of input; the string you are looking for in the file, and the file you are looking through.
 Given that input, it then hands you all the lines in the file that contain that string.

 Here is a practical situation you may encounter with your server.
 You notice a php error on your site, and you want to see if you can get the specific error from the apache log for the specific time that you saw it.
 A good way to find that in the apache error log is to grep for the IP address of the computer you are working from.
 Note that this is not your server’s IP.
 If you do not know this IP, you can find it by visiting whatismyip.com.
 The way to do grep the log for your IP on a cPanel server is:

 Assuming your IP is “127.0.0.1”, that command will show you all the times in the log file that your IP address appears.
 The most recent should be the error you’re looking for.

 It is not strictly necessary for the string you are looking for to be in quotes.
 It is usually a good idea to do so.
 Sometimes the string you are searching for contains special characters that the shell might interpret as another command.
 While you can escape those characters by putting a “\” in front of each one, it is usually easier to just put the string in quotes.